 Domain Authority and Page Authority are very similar.
 The difference is that Domain Authority (DA) calculates a rating for an entire domain whereas Page Authority is specific to a single page.

 Moz’s calculation of Page Authority does not account for any on-page factors such as content quality or keyword relevancy.
-For this reason, the Page Authority metric is best to be used as a broadly descriptive metric—with the highest predictive relevancy being found in comparison to similar webpages.
+For this reason, the Page Authority metric is best to be used as a broadly descriptive metric—with the highest predictive relevancy being found in comparison to similar web pages.

-For example, for two websites of near-or-equal Domain Authority—each with an article about a similar keyword topic—will likely have their ranking ability separated by overall Page Authority.
+For example, two websites of near-or-equal Domain Authority—each with an article about a similar keyword topic—will likely have their ranking ability separated by overall Page Authority.
 The one with the higher Page Authority, in many cases, will outrank the one with a lower score.

 It’s kind of like saying; out of two cars with the same engine—the one with the most fuel will be able to travel the farthest.
+This type of basic insight can be useful in planning a content strategy—whether you’re working on a multinational website or your personal blog.

 Page Authority Helps Explain SERPs

 Page Authority can be useful, especially when considered alongside Domain Authority.
-It can help predict which webpages will outrank others and also help to explain why.
+It can help predict which web pages will outrank others and also help to explain why.
 For example, Page Authority can be used to spot the most valuable backlinks for a website.

 If one website has a backlink from a powerful website with high Domain Authority—such as a CNN, MSNBC, TechCrunch, or BBC—it may still get outranked by a website that has a backlink with from a lesser DA source, but with higher PA.